American Eagle (Marvel Comics): Fictional character biography

 Jason Strongbow is a member of the Navajo Nation who was born in Kaibito, Arizona.
 He attempted to stop a mining company from excavating a mountain sacred to his tribe.
 He discovered that the villain Klaw was in league with the mining company.
 Klaw needed uranium to augment his sonic powers.
 Strongbow's brother Ward did not agree with him about preserving the mountain.
 Inside the mine, an argument erupted between the brothers and Klaw which led to violence.
 During the fight, Klaw used his sonic blaster on the two brothers.
 Somehow, a combination of the sonic energy of the blast and the exposure to the uranium gave both of the Strongbow brothers enhanced physical abilities.
 Klaw fled with his crew and Ward to the Savage Land in hopes of gaining vibranium to augment his powers.

 Jason emerged from the mine.
 Taking inspiration from a flying eagle, he took up the mantle of American Eagle.
 He followed Klaw to the Savage Land.
 There, he met Ka-Zar, Thing, and Wyatt Wingfoot.
 The four joined forces and defeated Klaw and his minions.
 During the battle, Ward was shot and killed by one of the miners.

 American Eagle returned to become a champion of his tribe, subsequently identified as the Navajo Nation.
-Since his battle with Klaw in the Savage Land, he was among the heroes of the world gathered to take part in the Contest of Champions, he was among the heroes who gathered to honor the Hulk, and he was among the heroes who helped Rom the Spaceknight defeat the Dire Wraiths.
+Since his battle with Klaw in the Savage Land, he was among the heroes of the world gathered to take part in the Contest of Champions, he was among the heroes who gathered to honor the Hulk, and he was among the heroes who helped Rom the Space Knight defeat the Dire Wraiths.

 In his first solo adventure, the American Eagle defeated the Peace Monger and his Knights of Saint Virgil in Washington, D.C.
 With the NYPD, American Eagle arrests his cousin Jimmy Littlehawk who - along with two friends - robbed a casino on the Reservation then left for New York City.
 He helped F.B.I. agent Dale Peck arrest Jonas Murphy, a mutant and a serial killer.
 With Detective Frank Ramirez, Strongbow stopped a drug ring led by a man named Sinner, who used children to sell his merchandise.
-Strongbow escaped execution by John Marshall, who stole land from Native Americans man and was later ruined through a real estate charge by American Eagle.
+Strongbow escaped execution by John Marshall, who stole land from Native American men and was later ruined through a real estate charge by American Eagle.
 With the help of Interpol, Strongbow lured Marshall and his soldiers into a trap.